ferret-terref/booru-search-extended/README.md

 ### Managing Favorites

 1. Build a complex query you want to reuse
-2. Click "💾 Save Current" and give it a name
+2. Click "💾 Save Current" and give it a name (auto-suggests based on your tags)
-3. Access saved queries via "⭐ View Favorites"
+3. Access saved queries via "View All" or search them in the sidebar
 4. Click any favorite to instantly load that query
+5. Edit favorite names with the ✏️ button
+6. Export/import favorites via the modal for backup or sharing

+### Toggle Tag Visibility

+- Click the 👁️ (eye) icon next to any tag to disable it temporarily
+- Disabled tags show 🙈 and are greyed out with strikethrough
+- Disabled tags are excluded from the generated query
+- Perfect for testing search variations without deleting tags
+- When an OR group is disabled, all child tags are also disabled

+### Customizing the Interface

+1. Click "⚙️ Preferences" to access settings
+2. **Theme**: Toggle between dark and light modes
+3. **Spacing**: Switch between regular and compact layouts
+4. **Auto-Submit**: Automatically submit the search form when pasting tags
+5. **Show Preview**: Toggle visibility of the query preview section

 ### Importing Existing Queries